 Responsible Material Procurement

-Starting in fiscal 2019, the Housing and Construction Division began subjecting new suppliers to an annual Sustainability Procurement Survey in addition to the Green Procurement Survey that was required in the past.
-This Sustainability Procurement Survey was originally aimed for existing building materials and housing equipment manufacturers as well as other suppliers.
-In fiscal 2019, 42 companies participated in the sustainability procurement survey (86.0% of annual purchasing ratio of suppliers for the previous fiscal year).
-In fiscal 2020, this expanded to a total of 86 companies (97.3%).
-Each of these suppliers participates in the survey with all 53 items related to the progress of their initiatives on social and environmental aspects as well as the sustainability of their timber procurement.
+Starting in fiscal 2019, the Housing Division began subjecting new suppliers to an annual Sustainability Procurement Survey in addition to the Green Procurement Survey that has been required, such as building materials and housing equipment manufacturers.
+Each of these suppliers participates in the survey with all 53 questionnaires related to the progress of their initiatives on social and environmental aspects as well as the sustainability of their wood procurement.

-For the fiscal 2021 survey, we decided to survey the same 86 suppliers as in the previous year (98.5% of the annual purchase amount in the previous year), so we held a sustainability survey briefing session in August 2021 with voluntary participation.
-Approximately 40 people attended, and we shared with them the Sumitomo Forestry Group Code of Conduct, the Sumitomo Forestry Group Procurement Policy and our thinking regarding responsible procurement to promote mutual understanding.
+In FY2019, 42 companies (86% of the previous year's annual purchases) were scoped.
+The scope of the survey was gradually expanded, and in fiscal 2022, 85 companies (97.2% of the total amount of purchases in the previous fiscal year by the target manufacturers) were scoped.
+Prior to the survey, a web-based sustainability survey briefing was held in July 2022.
+Approximately 100 people attended, and we shared with them the Sumitomo Forestry Group Code of Conduct, the Sumitomo Forestry Group Procurement Policy and our views on regarding responsible procurement to promote mutual understanding.

 Through the surveys, we were able to confirm that many suppliers share our own understanding of what responsible procurement means.
 On the other hand, some suppliers fell short of our expectations and after discussions at our supplier evaluation meetings, we provided feedback, which we will continue to follow up on to ensure ongoing improvement.